przemek83/cpputils/README.md

 | Git | 2.46.0 | 2.43.0 |

 # Usage
-One of ways is to include in project file `CMakeLists.txt.cpputils` containing:
+One of the ways is to include in project file `CMakeLists.txt.cpputils` containing:
 ```
 include(FetchContent)